Ostara for the Family

-Back in the ancient times a feast day often meant several members of the community gathered together to eat and drink.
-If hosting a potluck is not an option, try to have each member of the family contribute to your Ostara feast.
+A feast day often meant several community members gathered together to eat and drink in ancient times.
+If hosting a potluck is not an option, try to have each family member contribute to your Ostara feast.

 8. Colouring Activity

-Have the kids colour in the free Freya printable activity gifted by Run Wild Earth Child.
-It is available on my site under 'Activities: Featured Artists'.
-Freya is also worshipped around spring time for her connection with fertility and love.
+Have the kids colour in the free Freya printable activity that Run Wild Earth Child gifted.
+It is available on my site under 'Activities: Featured Artists.'
+Freya is also worshipped around springtime for her connection with fertility and love.

 9. Spring Cleaning